madebyhiro/codem-schedule/README.markdown

 Install instructions
 --------------------
 You'll need a Ruby on Rails installation, served by the webserver of your choice.
+Please note: Ruby 1.9.2 or greater is required.
 See <http://rubyonrails.org/download> for installation instructions.

 1 Either clone the git repository or download a packaged archive.